Man cited in Supreme Court case on same-sex wedding website says he never contacted designer. But does it matter?

 Standing requirements are often more relaxed in First Amendment cases, so it can be easier to get pre-enforcement challenges than it is in other types of cases, Shanor said.
 She suggested that lower courts may not have followed up on the email "because they didn't think it was going to matter for the standing question and, therefore, for the case."

 "The constitutional arguments against civil rights laws are old, but the idea to bring them under the speech clause is relatively new," Shanor explained.
-"But one of the quote-unquote advantages, if you're ADF [Alliance Defending Freedom, the group that represented Smith], would be that you can cook up a good plaintiff without even, in the public eye, having to see the other side who's harmed.
+"But one of the quote-unquote advantages, if you're ADF, would be that you can cook up a good plaintiff without even, in the public eye, having to see the other side who's harmed.
 All you see in the press... is the religious person who feels like they are being encumbered by these civil rights laws.
 You don't see the people who then are excluded from public accommodations."

 Attention now being paid to the alleged email from "Stewart" raises questions about how and why the legitimacy of this element in 303 Creative v.
 Elenis went unconfirmed for years as the case moved upward through the U.S. court system.